alexedwards/flow/README.md

 // The wildcard ... can be used to match the remainder of a request path.
 // Notice that HTTP methods are also optional (if not provided, all HTTP
-// methods will match the route). mux.Handle("/static/...", exampleHandler)
+// methods will match the route).
+The value of the wildcard can be retrieved
+// by calling flow.Param("...").
+mux.Handle("/static/...", exampleHandler)

 // You can create route 'groups'.